Impact Careers Full-time

 • Professional experience in a field or sector with significant use of both computer programming and advanced algorithmic, statistical or numerical techniques.

-• Fluency in one or more modern programming languages used in data science (predominantly Python, but other languages acceptable with ability to learn new ones).
+• Fluency in one or more modern programming languages used in data science.
+We predominantly work in Python, but demonstrable use of other programming languages (e.g. modern C++/C#, Java, Scala, Julia, R, Javascript, Rust, Go) together with a facility for learning new languages.

-• Understanding of good practices for producing reliable software and reproducible analyses (e.g., version control, issue tracking, automated testing, package management, Jupyter).
+• An understanding of the importance of good practices for producing reliable software and reproducible analyses (e.g. version control, issue tracking, automated testing, package management, literate analysis tools such as Jupyter).

 • Experience working with customers to identify, understand and refine problems, scoping data science work to solve them.